chrisgoffinet/telegraf/plugins/inputs/logparser/README.md

-# logparser Input Plugin
+# Logparser Input Plugin

-The logparser plugin streams and parses the given logfiles.
-Currently it only has the capability of parsing "grok" patterns from logfiles, which also supports regex patterns.
+The `logparser` plugin streams and parses the given logfiles.
+Currently it has the capability of parsing "grok" patterns from logfiles, which also supports regex patterns.